 Always make slow movements

 Swimming with the manatees will be the most fun for both of you if everyone in the situation is relaxed and calm.
 As a result, you should follow all of the safety guidelines that are provided to you.

-What Can Help Me Prepare to Swim with the Manatees?
+What Can Help Me Prepare?